What Is A Globe Valve:

 Globe valves are closing-down valves with a linear motion closure member that moves squarely on and off the seat.
-Regardless of its shape, the closing member is usually referred to as a disc.
+Regardless of its shape, the closing member is usually called a disc.

 The disc travel is proportional to the seat opening—this proportionate link between valve opening and disc motion works in a flow rate change.
 Globe valves are best for throttling and controlling fluid flow in small pipe systems.

 The design of a globe valve needs two changes in the flow direction.
 This results in resistance in liquid lines and an unfavorable pressure reduction.
-The flow is directed up through the seat ring and against the bottom disc when the globe valve is installed.
+When the globe valve is installed, the flow is directed up through the seat ring and against the bottom disc.
 This keeps dirt and debris from accumulating above the disc.

 Globe valves are suitable for various tasks in fluid handling process piping systems.
 But, a globe valve works as a block or isolation valve.
 Its primary function is to control flow in half an open state.
 Because maintaining a tight seal against the strong force pressing up on the disc is challenging.
 Design selection is essential when considering globe valves for on-off isolation service.
 The globe valve has a shorter stem movement between open and closed positions and is easier to repair.